 Escape the everyday and immerse yourself in the history, legends and stories of Le Bic.
 Find out how many of the islands in the estuary got their names, and learn about the history of navigation on the St. Lawrence River.

-Long before the arrival of European explorers, Aboriginal people roamed this land.
-Archeological digs have uncovered remains of several of their encampments, some dating back 8000 years, leaving no doubt as to the Aboriginal presence in Le Bic.
+Long before the arrival of European explorers, Indigenous people roamed this land.
+Archeological digs have uncovered remains of several of their encampments, some dating back 8000 years, leaving no doubt as to their presence in Le Bic.

-Croque-Nature is located on the Rioux Farm, in the heart of Parc national du Bic.
+The Croque-Nature snack bar, which offers regional products, is located on the Rioux Farm, in the heart of the park.
 The Rose des Thés tea shop is located in the Lyman chalet at Cap à l’Orignal and is open during the summer.

-Parc national du Bic shelters thousands of seabirds as well as birds of prey, which can be observed during the spring migration.
+The park shelters thousands of seabirds as well as birds of prey, which can be observed from the Raoul-Roy lookout during the spring migration.

 No pets allowed